A lattice approach to matrix weights: Directional quasi-Banach function spaces

-When $n=1$, the Fatou and monotone convergence properties coincide and, if $\mb{X}$ is a Banach function space, then these notions coincide wit K\"othe reflexivity by the Lorentz-Luxemburg theorem.
+When $n=1$, the Fatou and monotone convergence properties coincide by \cite[Lemma~3.5]{LN23b} and, if $\mb{X}$ is a Banach function space, these notions coincide with K\"othe reflexivity by the Lorentz-Luxemburg theorem, see, e.g., \cite[Theorem~71.1]{Za67}.
 However, for $n>1$, the Fatou property is stronger than the monotone convergence property: the Fatou property is defined through pointwise a.e. convergence and, hence, this includes sequences for which $f_k$ and $f$ do not share a direction at any point.

 Note that for any $\F^n$-directional quasi-Banach function space $\mb{X}$ over $\Omega$, the space $\mb{X}'$ satisfies the Fatou property by Fatou's lemma of integration theory.